bgalladian/First-Python-App/README.md

 It is open-sourced and maintained by the Django Software Foundation.

 ## What is your opinion on the technology after having built something with it?
 It was easy to use and easy to learn.
+It has the same structure as most language framworks (MVC).

 ## What are the biggest conceptual hurdles (if any) you encountered when researching this?
 I noticed that although it was a lot more straight forward.
 The code seem to be less DRY.